 Student Name

 Faculty Semester

-Student must obtain a Satisfactory "S" grade in all competencies at tl ne Final Evaluation to pass the Course.
+Student must obtain a Satisfactory "S" grade in all competencies at t he Final Evaluation to pass the Course.

-Core Competencies Midterm Final N I U S Ţ Focusing on the biological, psychological, philosophical and sociocultural influences of complex health problems related to acute and traumatic conditions emphasizing on the concepts of circulation, oxygenation, homeostasis and compensation in the acutely ill adult.
-By the end of NUR 425, the student should be able to: Patient-Centered Care Complete a comprehensive assessment of the acutely ill adult with multiple complex health problems Utilize the nursing process in the care of individuals and their families requiring complex nursing interventions Integrate principles of pharmacotherapeutics when implementing nursing care of the acutely ill adult patient Incorporates prioritization and critical thinking skills while performing nursing care of the acutely ill adult patient Demonstrate caring behaviors while respecting diversity of individuals Teamwork and Collaboration Develop effective communication skills (verbally and through charting) with patients, team members, and family Identify relevant data for communication in pre and post conferences Identify intra and inter-professional team member roles and scopes of practice Establish appropriate relationships with team members and assists when necessary Identify need for help when appropriate to situation Evidence-Based Practice ı Identifies and locates evidence-based literature related to clinical policy and practice activities per institution guidelines Verbalizes the importance of evidence-based practice in determining best clinical practice Quality Improvement Deliver care in timely and cost effective manner Seek information about processes/projects to improve care (QI) Verbalizes the significance of variance reporting Safety Demonstrate effective use of technology and standardized practices that support safety and quality Implement strategies to reduce risk of harm to self or others
+Midterm Final Core Competencies U S U Focusing on the biological, psychological, philosophical and sociocultural influences of complex health problems related to acute and traumatic conditions emphasizing on the concepts of circulation, oxygenation, homeostasis and compensation in the acutely ill adult.
+By the end of NUR 425, the student should be able to: Patient-Centered Care Complete a comprehensive assessment of the acutely ill adult with multiple complex health problems Utilize the nursing process in the care of individuals and their families requiring complex nursing interventions Integrate principles of pharmacotherapeutics when implementing nursing care of the acutely ill adult patient Incorporates prioritization and critical thinking skills while performing nursing care of the acutely ill adult patient Demonstrate caring behaviors while respecting diversity of individuals Teamwork and Collaboration Develop effective communication skills (verbally and through charting) with patients, team members, and family Identify relevant data for communication in pre and post conferences Identify intra and inter-professional team member roles and scopes of practice Establish appropriate relationships with team members and assists when necessary Identify need for help when appropriate to situation Evidence-Based Practice Identifies and locates evidence-based literature related to clinical policy and practice activities per institution guidelines Verbalizes the importance of evidence-based practice in determining best clinical practice Quality Improvement Deliver care in timely and cost effective manner Seek information about processes/projects to improve care (QI) Verbalizes the significance of variance reporting Safety Demonstrate effective use of technology and standardized practices that support safety and quality Implement strategies to reduce risk of harm to self or others

-Demonstrate appropriate clinical decision making Perform safe medication administration Identify national patient safety goals and quality measure ès Communicate observations or concerns related to hazard and the health care team s and errors to patient, families, Organize multiple responsibilities and provide care in a t imely manner Informatics Navigate the electronic health record for patient informat clinical setting tion where appropriate for Document clear and concise responses to care in the elec appropriate for clinical setting tronic health record, where Identify information and clinical technology using critical and communicate data Manage data, information, and knowledge of technology in an ethical manner Protect confidentiality of electronic health records Professionalism Demonstrate core professional values (caring, altruism, a dignity, and social justice) utonomy, integrity, human Maintain professional behavior and appearance by adher ing to Anderson University, School of Nursing dress code policy.
+Demonstrate appropriate clinical decision making Perform safe medication administration Identify national patient safety goals and quality measures Communicate observations or concerns related to hazards and errors and the health care team s to patient, families, Organize multiple responsibilities and provide care in a timely manu ner Informatics Navigate the electronic health record for patient information where appropriate for Document clear and concise responses to care in the electronic healt appropriate for clinical setting th record, where Identify information and clinical technology using critical thinking and communicate data to collect, process, Manage data, information, and knowledge of technology in an ethic al manner Protect confidentiality of electronic health records Professionalism Demonstrate core professional values (caring, altruism, autonomy, i dignity, and social justice) ntegrity, human Maintain professional behavior and appearance by adhering to Ande erson University, School of Nursing dress code policy.
 Comply with the Code of Ethics, Standards of Practice, and policies and procedures of Anderson University, School of Nursing, and clinical partners.
-Accept constructive criticism and develop plan of action for improvement Maintain a positive attitude and interact with inter-profes and fellow students in a positive, professional manner Provide evidence of preparation for clinical learning experience of preparatio eriences Arrive to clinical experiences at assigned times time also means an Demonstrate expected behaviors and complete tasks in a Accept individual responsibility and accountability for no and other actions ursing interventions, outcomes, Engage in self-evaluation Assume responsibility for learning Comments: · · · · · · · · · · · · · · · · · · · MID-TI ERM: Student Signature Date Faculty Signature Date FINAL: Student Signature Date Faculty Signature Date
+Accept constructive criticism and develop plan of action for improvement Maintain a positive attitude and interact with inter-professional team members, faculty, and fellow students in a positive, professional manner Provide evidence of preparation for clinical learning experiences Arrive to clinical experiences at assigned times Demonstrate expected behaviors and complete tasks in a timely manner Accept individual responsibility and accountability for nursing interventions, outcomes, and other actions Engage in self-evaluation Assume responsibility for learning Comments: MID-TERM: : Student Signature Date Faculty Signature nature Date FINAL: Student Signature t Signature Date Faculty Signature Date